-Open Firefox (the default web browser on Ubuntu) and head to the official Google Chrome download for Linux page.
+Just pop open Mozilla Firefox (the default web browser on Ubuntu) and go to the official Google Chrome download page in a new browser tab:

 This is the Chrome download page, and before you can download an installer you’ll be asked to “accept” the Google Chrome Terms of Service.

 If that doesn’t work you can use this link:

 The Chrome installer will now proceed to download to your